 Bandon’s Beach Loop Drive

 With its numerous rocky spires and offshore rock formations, the beach at Bandon is one of the most beautiful stretches of coastline adjacent to any Oregon Coast town.
 Beach Loop Drive in Bandon offers access to several astounding viewpoints and beaches.
 The Coquille Point and Face Rock viewpoints are not to be missed.
 Tide pools and abundant sea birdlife on the rocks are also major attractions.
-The new-ish Whiskey Run Mountain Bike System draws dirt surfers to the area, while the Wild Rivers Coast Food Trail is a foodie’s dream route.
+The acclaimed Whiskey Run Mountain Bike System draws dirt surfers to the area, while the Wild Rivers Coast Food Trail is a foodie’s dream route.

 County: Coos County